 There’s another law that says “Perfect planes have to crash now.”

 Some say that the fate of model airplanes falls under the jurisdiction of the mysterious and bad tempered leprechaun Murphy O’Dangit.
 Legend has it that he once built a perfect model airplane and left it on a chair, and his little sister sat on it.
 To this day, Murphy takes his anger out on model pilots who unwisely attempt to fly perfect airplanes.

 The photographer who shot this photo claims that it depicts the mischievous leprechaun of RC at a popular flying site.
 If you look carefully you can spot him hiding in the bushes, waiting for an opportunity to inflict his mischief upon an unsuspecting pilot.

 If this is a real leprechaun then where is his pipe, you’re probably wondering.
 These accounts are all hearsay of course, but as one might expect, this particular leprechaun favors glue fumes over tobacco.
-Not only is he mischievous, let’s just say the ball in his bank indicator isn’t always in the middle.
+Not only is he mischievous, let’s just say the ball in his slip indicator isn’t always in the middle.

 What does this have to do with your new airplane?
 An imperfect plane creates less of a disturbance in the continuum (doesn’t inspire leprechaun envy) and can therefore fly for a long time before fulfilling its final destiny.
 Every builder wants a perfect plane, but a perfect plane can’t stay perfect.
 If you stick with the hobby long enough you will start to notice little things happening to perfect planes.
 Sometimes the propeller pokes a hole in the wing during the car ride, or the stabilizer is broken off on the way out the door.
 This is not always a bad thing, of course.
 Once you understand how it works you will feel a sense of relief upon discovering such defects before the maiden flight.
 If the plane is still perfect when it’s ready to take off, beware the wrath of Murphy O’Dangit.